Samsung/tizen-docs/docs/application/dotnet/guides/opentk/work-with-skiasharp.md

 # Work with SkiaSharp

-SkiaSharp is a cross-platform 2D graphics API for .NET platforms based on Google's Skia Graphics Library.
+SkiaSharp is a cross-platform 2D graphics API for .NET platforms based on the Skia Graphics Library of Google.
-It provides a comprehensive 2D API that can be used across mobile, server and desktop models to render images.
+It provides a comprehensive 2D API that can be used across mobile, server, and desktop models to render images.

-In OpenTK application, you can use SkiaSharp to draw geometries, texts or images.
-For more information about the SkiaSharp APIs, please reference to [SkiaSharp API document](https://docs.microsoft.com/en-us/dotnet/api/skiasharp?view=skiasharp-1.60.3).
+In OpenTK app, you can use SkiaSharp to draw geometries, texts or images.
+For more information about the SkiaSharp APIs, see [SkiaSharp API document](https://docs.microsoft.com/en-us/dotnet/api/skiasharp?view=skiasharp-1.60.3).

-To draw something with SkiaSharp in OpenTK application, it following some general guidelines:
+To draw something with SkiaSharp in OpenTK application, use the following general guidelines:

 -   Allocate a memory block as a canvas for SkiaSharp.
--   Create SKCanvas on this memory block and render text/image you want on this SKCanvas with SkiaSharp.
+-   Create SKCanvas on this memory block, and render text or image what you want on this SKCanvas.
 -   Create 2D texture from this memory block.
 -   Draw 2D texture with graphics APIs of OpenTK.

-## Allocate memory block
+## Allocate Memory Block

-Allocate a specific size memory block.
-The size of memory block must be same with the size of the canvas you want.
+Allocate a specific size of the memory block.
+The size of memory block must be same as the size of the canvas as you want.
 ```C#
 private IntPtr pBitMap;                   // memory handle
 private int rowByte;                      // bytes of one row